This information is intended for use by health professionals

 Eye disorders: Vision, blurred (see also section 4.4).

-Skin and subcutaneous tissue disorders: Skin atrophy, often irreversible, with thinning of the epidermis, telangiectasia, purpura and skin striae.
-Pustular acne, perioral dermatitis, rebound effect, skin depigmentation, and contact dermatitis.
+Skin and subcutaneous tissue disorders (Not known (cannot be estimated from the available data): Skin atrophy, often irreversible, with thinning of the epidermis, telangiectasia, purpura and skin striae.
+Pustular acne, perioral dermatitis, skin depigmentation, contact dermatitis and rebound effect (withdrawal reactions) - redness of the skin which may extend to areas beyond the initial affected area, burning or stinging sensation, itch, skin peeling, oozing pustules (see section 4.4).

 The cetostearyl alcohol may cause local skin reactions (e.g. contact dermatitis) and the propyl parahydroxybenzoate (E216) may cause allergic reactions which can be delayed.